|The Frankfurt-Tipp rating:|

 |Genre:||Adventure, Fantasy, Action|

-Tim (Justice Smith), aged 21, has not seen his father, cop Harry Goodman, for many years.
+For many years, 21-year-old Tim (Justice Smith) hasn't seen his father, cop Harry Goodman.
 Now he has received the sad news that his father has died in a car accident.
-So Tim travels to Ryme City, a metropolis where people and Pokémon live side by side to take care of his father's estate.
-He meets Harry's Pokémon partner Pikachu and is shocked: He can understand the little fluffy detective!
-But Pikachu can't remember anything, but he knows so much: If he survived the accident, so can Harry!
-Together they set out in search of Tim's father and, with the help of the young journalist Lucy (Kathryn Newton), find out about a conspiracy that has led to the peaceful coexistence of people and Pokémon could destroy forever…
+Therefore, Tim travels to Ryme City, a metropolis where humans and Pokémon live side by side, to take care of his father's estate.
+In the process, he meets Harry's Pokémon partner Pikachu and is shocked: He can understand the fluffy little detective!
+However, Pikachu can't remember anything, but knows this much: if he survived the accident, so did Harry!
+Together, they set out to find Tim's father and, with the help of young journalist Lucy (Kathryn Newton), get on the trail of a conspiracy that could destroy the peaceful coexistence of humans and Pokémon forever.

-A few years ago the whole world seemed to have fallen from one day to the next into a collective Pokémon fever.
-After the Pokémon fever had largely died out in the mid-1990s due to the first video games, trading cards, an anime TV series and cinema films, Pokémon-Go flared up again with full force.
-The creatures invented by the Japanese Satoshi Tajiri for his video games were on everyone's lips again - or rather, on all smartphones in the world.
-No wonder that the decision was quickly made to bring the video game heroes back to the big screen.
+A few years ago, the entire world seemed to have fallen into a collective Pokémon fever from one day to the next.
+After the Pokémon fever that had largely broken out in the mid-90s through the first video games, trading cards, an anime television series, and feature films, it flared up again with full force through Pokémon-Go.
+The creatures invented by Japanese Satoshi Tajiri for his video games were back on everyone's lips - or rather, on every smartphone in the world.
+No wonder the decision was quickly made to bring the videogame heroes to the big screen once again.

-This works very well, especially in the beginning.
-Here the video game filming not only captivates its audience with a playful richness of detail, but also with a convincing mixture of adventure, action and humour - all served in a target-group-oriented way.
-For about an hour you have a lot of fun with it.
-After that, however, not only the joke goes completely down the drain, the overburdened production also loses the charm that made the first act so successful.
-Even the cute Pikachu doesn't help much any more.
+This works very well, especially at the beginning.
+Here, the video game adaptation beguiles its audience not only with a playful richness of detail, but also with a compelling mix of adventure, action, and humor - all served up in a way that's appropriate for its target audience.
+For about an hour, you really have a lot of fun with it.
+After that, however, not only does the joke completely disappear, the overloaded production also loses the charm that made the first act so successful.
+Even the cute Pikachu doesn't help much anymore.

-Thanks to the fact that a lot of ingenuity is presented at the beginning, it becomes even more noticeable towards the end how unimaginative the effects overkill is here.
+Just because a lot of ingenuity is presented at the beginning, it becomes even more noticeable towards the end how unimaginative the effects overkill is here.
 This is neither exciting, nor amusing, but simply tiring.
-The result is a somewhat indecisive overall impression, which may function as simply knitted popcorn entertainment.
-But this all-too-common fantasy adventure doesn't do justice to the huge hype triggered by games like Pokémon-Go.
-But all in all there is still a good one: Worth seeing!
+This creates a somewhat indecisive overall impression, which may work as simply knitted popcorn entertainment.
+But this all-too-common fantasy adventure doesn't live up to the quite big hype that games like Pokémon-Go have generated.
+All in all, though, it still gets a decent: worth seeing!